DPDK/dpdk/doc/guides/nics/mlx5.rst

   - The input buffer, providing the removal size, is not validated.
   - The buffer size must match the length of the headers to be removed.

+- Outer UDP checksum calculation for encapsulation flow actions:

+  - Currently available NVIDIA NICs and DPUs do not have a capability to calculate the UDP checksum in the header added using encapsulation flow actions.

+    Applications are required to use 0 in UDP checksum field in such flow actions.
+    Resulting packet will have outer UDP checksum equal to 0.

 - ICMP(code/type/identifier/sequence number) / ICMP6(code/type/identifier/sequence number) matching,
   IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).